Allowing school children to go hungry is immoral, disgraceful, a political strategy. A weapon of war.

 Charles Dickens’ second novel was published 170 years ago in 1850.

-This is not economics.
-This is a political strategy, an attack on working people by a populist government led by a Prime Minister who has branded single mothers ‘irresponsible’ and wrote in The Spectator in 1995 that working-class men are likely to be ‘Drunk, criminal, aimless, feckless, hopeless and perhaps claiming to suffer from low self-esteem brought on by unemployment.’
+This was not economics.
+It was a political strategy, an attack on working people by the then Prime Minister Boris Johnson who branded single mothers ‘irresponsible’ and wrote in The Spectator in 1995 that working-class men are likely to be ‘Drunk, criminal, aimless, feckless, hopeless and perhaps claiming to suffer from low self-esteem brought on by unemployment.’

 Boris Johnson is not Winston Churchill.
 Britain is not at war with a foreign enemy.
 The enemy are those politicians who have promoted austerity, Universal Credit and policies that have led to poverty and hunger.
-The phrase ‘levelling up’ is a meaningless slogan from a petty despot who despises working people and has lied, tricked, cheated and blustered his way to Downing Street.
+The phrase ‘levelling up’ was never anything more than a meaningless slogan from a petty despot who despises working people and lied, tricked, cheated and blustered his way to Downing Street.

 Chelça and I shared one large room in a modest hotel with the two Rons.
 They had kept us amused for three days with their stream of impractical knowledge.
 Both men kept lists in their heads: the longest rivers, the highest mountains, the states of the United States in alphabetical order.
 It passed the time those nights in dirt villages with empty bellies and sleep far-away.